 \section{Introduction}

 The Ly$\alpha$ Tomography IMACS Survey (LATIS) was designed to enable $\sim$Mpc resolution mapping of the intergalactic medium (IGM) at $z \sim 2.5$ by observing the Ly$\alpha$ forest in the spectra of faint galaxies \citep{Lee14a}.
 The motivation, survey design, target selection, observations, data reduction, and the main analysis methods for LATIS were described by \citet{Newman20}.
-The LATIS data have already been used to detect protoclusters and study galaxy evolution within them \citep{Newman22,Qezlou22,Newman25a,Newman25b}, to measure the relationship between the matter density and IGM transmission \citep{Newman25b}, and to constrain the stellar mass--halo mass \citep{Newman24} and stellar mass--stellar metallicity relations \citep{Chartab24} at $z \sim 2.5$.
+The LATIS data have already been used to detect protoclusters and study galaxy evolution within them \citep{Newman22,Qezlou22,Newman25a,Newman25b}, to measure the relationship between the matter density and IGM transmission \citep{Newman25b}, and to constrain the stellar mass--halo mass relation \citep{Newman24}, the stellar mass--stellar metallicity relation \citep{Chartab24}, and the star formation--density relation \citep{Chartab25} at $z \sim 2.5$.

 LATIS is one of the largest optical (rest-frame far-ultraviolet) spectroscopic surveys of faint ($r < 24.8$) high-redshift galaxies, and the data can support many uses by the community.
 In this paper we describe and document the data release, which includes 7408 spectra, 5575 high-confidence redshift measurements, Ly$\alpha$ forest transmission fluctuation in $4.7 \times 10^5$ pixels, and IGM tomography maps covering a volume of $4 \times 10^6$~$h^{-3}$~cMpc${}^3$.
 We also provide ancillary data that are useful for analyzing these products.